Tinnitus: Objective tinnitus

-Objective tinnitus can be detected by other people and is sometimes caused by an involuntary twitching of a muscle or a group of muscles (myoclonus) or by a vascular condition.
+A specific type of tinnitus, objective tinnitus, is characterized by hearing the sounds of one's own muscle contractions or pulse, typically a result of sounds that have been created by the movement of jaw muscles or sounds related to blood flow in the neck or face.
+It is sometimes caused by an involuntary twitching of a muscle or a group of muscles (myoclonus) or by a vascular condition.
 In some cases, tinnitus is generated by muscle spasms around the middle ear.

-Spontaneous otoacoustic emissions (SOAEs), which are faint high-frequency tones that are produced in the inner ear and can be measured in the ear canal with a sensitive microphone, may also cause tinnitus.
+Spontaneous otoacoustic emissions (SOAEs)—faint high-frequency tones that are produced in the inner ear and can be measured in the ear canal with a sensitive microphone—may also cause tinnitus.
 About 8% of those with SOAEs and tinnitus have SOAE-linked tinnitus, while the percentage of all cases of tinnitus caused by SOAEs is estimated at 4%.

 Pediatric tinnitus

 Children may be subject to pulsatile or continuous tinnitus, involving anomalies and variants of the vascular parts affecting the middle/inner ear structures.
 CT scans may be used to check the integrity of the structures, and MR scans can evaluate nerves and potential masses or malformations.
 Early diagnosis can prevent long-term impairments to development.